Factory Automation

 Distributed Control Systems (DCS)

-- Human Machine Interface (HMI) � How operators interact with the system
+- Human Machine Interface (HMI) � Provides operators with user-friendly dashboards and visualization for interacting with processes

-- Data Communication Network � Transfers data between nodes and HMI
+- Data Communication Network � Facilitates high-speed, secure data transfer between distributed devices, controllers, and HMIs

-- Field Instruments � Sensors, actuators, and data collection devices that execute commands
+- Field Instruments � Includes industrial sensors, process actuators, analyzers, and other automation end devices

 Robotics